alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_165_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## Episode 165: Side Story: About Names

 My goodness.
 Sorry for taking such a long break from publication.

-Currently participating in a new program starting broadcast in July.
+Currently participating in a new programmes starting broadcast in July.
 First TV series in almost a year since *The Tatami Galaxy*.
 Just over a month until broadcast.
-Entering the climax of program startup - quite difficult in various ways.
+Entering the climax of programmes startup - quite difficult in various ways.
 With all this, I couldn't move freely and kept missing manuscript deadlines.
 Everyone, I'm sorry.

-Now, this new TV series - I'm handling Episode 1 color direction as usual, but I'm scheduled to participate in color direction for quite a number of episodes this series.
+Now, this new TV series - I'm handling Episode 1 colour direction as usual, but I'm scheduled to participate in colour direction for quite a number of episodes this series.
 This 2-cour, planned 24-episode series - this is my focus this year.
 Please look forward to it.

 Eh?
 The title?
 Official staff announcements haven't been made yet... (sweat).
 The workplace is dizzyingly busy, but working with this director for the first time in quite a while is quite enjoyable with continuous surprises and laughter.

-...So I've returned after 3 weeks?
+...So, I've returned after 3 weeks?
 Anyway.

 The Anime Style talk event "Yamauchi Shigeyasu's World Part 1" was recently held with great success.
 I also appeared as someone who knows Director Yamauchi, talking about old stories (already a quarter century ago (laugh)) and various things.